 Students are welcome to take a LOA from outside of the U.S. As you will not be an active student, the 5-month temporary absence rule for being physically present outside of the U.S. will apply.
 Your SEVIS I-20 will be cancelled and a new one reissued for your return.
 You may need to reapply for the student visa.
-Please see Jody O'Connor for questions and planning please contact Fraylanie Aglipay, Dean of Students, email@example.com or Deon Ridgell, Associate Dean of Students, firstname.lastname@example.org.
+For questions and planning please contact Fraylanie Aglipay, Dean of Students, email@example.com or Deon Ridgell, Associate Dean of Students, firstname.lastname@example.org.

 F-1 students may continue to engage in their on-campus employment remotely.
-Find current job postings on the MyCIIS page (log in).
+Find current job postings on https://ciis.interviewexchange.com

 Optional Practical Training